nwoltman/node-mysql-plus/README.md

 Specifies that newly-defined tables will be created, existing tables that are no longer defined will be dropped, and existing tables that have a different definition from what is found in the database will be migrated with minimal data-loss.

-**To rename table columns**, you must specify the column's old name in the [column definition](#columndefinition) with the `.oldName('name')` method.
-If you don't, the column will be dropped and you will lose all of the data that was in that column.
+**To rename table columns**, the column's old name must be specified in the [column definition](#columndefinition) with the `.oldName('name')` method.
+If it is not, the column will be dropped and all of the data that was in that column will be lost.

 **Note:** It is up to you to understand how changes to an existing table might affect the data.
-For example, changing a DOUBLE column to a FLOAT will cause the precision of the value to be reduced so you may lose some significant digits (i.e. `1.123456789` would be reduced to `1.12346`).
+For example, changing a DOUBLE column to a FLOAT will cause the precision of the value to be reduced so some significant digits may be lost (i.e. `1.123456789` would be reduced to `1.12346`).
 Furthermore, some changes to tables cannot be done and will cause an error.
 An example of this would be adding a column with the `NOT NULL` attribute to a non-empty table without specifying a default value.

 ### drop